Insurance 101 Video:

 - Damage to the reputation of another party

 In many cases, the cost of defending against such claims can quickly add up — potentially to millions of dollars.
-Unless your business can easily afford such payouts, it would be wise to consider General Liability coverage.
+Unless your small business can easily afford such payouts, it would be wise to consider General Liability coverage.

 How does General Liability Insurance work?